GeyserMC/GeyserList/README.md

 # GeyserList

-A Minecraft server list exclusively for servers running Geyser.
+A Minecraft server list exclusively for servers running [Geyser](https://github.com/GeyserMC/Geyser).

 ## Installing

 In case you want to install or help develop, you'll need the following information.
-If you just want to access the site, go here: https://servers.geysermc.org.
+If you wish to access the site, go here: https://servers.geysermc.org.

 ### Ruby version

-GeyserList requires Ruby 2.7.2, this can be installed via [rvm](https://rvm.io) on UNIX systems, and RubyForWindows for Windows.
+GeyserList requires Ruby 2.7.2, which can be installed via [rvm](https://rvm.io) on UNIX systems or RubyForWindows for Windows.

 ### System dependencies

 You'll need the latest version of Node and Yarn installed to install JS dependencies.
 You'll need Bundler gem to install Ruby dependencies.

-To install either respectively, run the following:
+To install either, respectively, run the following:
 ```
 yarn install --check-files
 bundle install